 Family or the individual can pay for the rehab with their own money.

-Some rehab centres may allow weekly or monthly payments or pay as you go schemes.
+Some private rehab clinics may allow weekly or monthly payments or pay as you go schemes.
 It is best to discuss the details of a self-financed rehab with the facility of choice.

 Public Funding - NHS

-The UK government’s National Health Service (NHS) does sometimes provide free alcohol rehab.
+The UK government’s National Health Service (NHS) does sometimes provide medical advice and free services and alcohol rehab.

 The drawbacks to obtaining this publicly funded treatment include a long waiting time.

-To get into the programme, you must start with a community-based treatment which may be insufficient for a full recovery.
+To get into the rehab program, you must start with a community-based treatment which may be insufficient for full recovery process.

 Private Health Insurance